What is Check Valve and How Does Its Work?

 8. Non-Slam Check Valve

-By the time the upstream velocity comes to 0, the disc is completely closed.
-With the reverse flow eliminated, the force necessary to produce a water hammer on either side of the valve is substantially reduced.
+By the time the forward flow ceases, the disc is fully closed, minimizing the chance for reverse flow and greatly reducing the forces that typically cause water hammer on either side of the valve.

 How do you choose the right check valve?